verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] I know.
 I look young.
 That's just because I am.
 - [ ] You don't look like the kind who takes advice.
 But I'm gonna try anyway.
 - [ ] Did I catch you on a bad day?
 Or you always this cheerful?
 - [ ] That's a very astute observation coming from a dumb guy
+- [ ] I desire violently and I wait. - Anais Nin.